This article isn’t about how your small business should be doing email marketing.

 Small Business Email Marketing: What Should I be Looking For?

-Here’s our quick checklist of things to look for in an email provider.
+Here’s our quick checklist of things that small businesses should look for in an email provider.
 Some of these features may be more important to you than others, and deciding on which will help you determine which is the best email marketing service for you.

 ☑ Ease of use